AtilioA/AlertaDoTesouro/README.md

 ## ⚙️ Back-end

-The back-end REST API was made with Express.
+The back-end REST API is fully functional and was made with Express.
 Multiple endpoints have been defined and you can test them extensively by referring to the file `.insomnia.json` file, which can be imported into [Insomnia](https://insomnia.rest/) itself or possibly other REST clients.

 ### Example: listing treasury bonds